cscart/docs/en/user_guide/mobile_app/faq.rst

 The titles of blocks on the home page may or may not appear.
 That depends on the wrapper that you select for blocks in the admin panel of your store.

-Go to **Design → Layouts** and switch to **MobileAppLayout**.
+Go to **Website → Themes → Edit layouts** and switch to **MobileAppLayout**.
 Select the **Homepage** tab and click the gear icon of any block to open the block's settings.
 There you will be able to select a wrapper for the block:

 * Select ``--`` if you want to hide the title of the block at the home page in your mobile app.